fetchamit/MYNOTES/kss/.Net/mssql.md

     SqlConnection con=new SqlConnection(connectionstring);

 ### Some functions and property Sqlconnection Class
 1. State=> This property is used to know the current status of database like is it connecting, closed etc.
 2. ConnectionString
  * This property is used to get connection string in SqlConnection class.
  * It generally contains all the information that is required for establishing database connectivity in .NET software or application.

 3. Open()
   * This function is used to open the database connection.

 4. Closed()
   * This function is used to close or terminate the database connection.

 2. SqlCommand Class
+* This class is located under "System.Data.SqlClient" namespace.
+* It is used to set and execute database queries.
+* It worked in connected mode.
+* Syntax of SqlCommand class

+      SqlCommand cmd=new SqlCommand("Command",Object_Of_connectionClass);

+For Example:

+    SqlCommand cmd=new SqlCommand("delete from tablename",con);

+### Some Function and property of SqlCommand Class
+* Connection *
+  ** This property is used to set Sql connecton in Sql command class.
+* ExecuteNonQuery()
+    ** This function is used to execute queries  related insert, update and delete.
+    ** This function return the result in int form that is it tell the number of rows affected in int form.
+* CommandText
+    ** This property is used to set queries in SqlCommand class.
+    ** It contains the queries related  to insert, update or delete.

 3. SqlDataAdapter class
 4. DataTable
 5. DataSet